 Freezing temperatures

-To keep yourself comfortable and your windscreen clear, keep a warm flow of air circulating in your car.
+To keep yourself comfortable and your windscreen clear throughout your journey, keep a warm flow of air circulating in your car.
 To remove any moisture build-up or condensation from forming, turn on the air conditioning or slightly open the window for a moment if it’s not raining.

 Freezing temperatures can also mean ice on the roads, so take care especially when driving on roads that haven’t been gritted – drive slower around corners and bends to reduce any chance of drifting.